imoscovitz/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-ls -p: Really useful to distinguish directories
+`ls -p`: Really useful to distinguish directories
-ls -d: I imagine this could come in handy when trying to navigate using cd
+`ls -d`: I imagine this could come in handy when trying to navigate using cd
-ls -r
+`ls -r`
-ls -u
+`ls -u`
-ls -R: Because it was hilarious when I used it on my root
+`ls -R`: Because it was hilarious when I used it on my root

 ---